Robotics and AI Assist in Caring for the Elderly

 In the same vein, a small Japanese startup called Yukai Engineering is marketing a robotic pillow with a tail as a therapy device.
 Qoobo, the “Tailed Cushion That Heals Your Heart”, is available through the company’s Kickstarter campaign, which has raised more than $60,000.
 As far as we can tell, this advanced piece of technology wags its tail.
 Often.

 We first introduced you to ELLI•Q from Israeli-based Intuition Robotics in our feature on seven cool robots earlier this year.
 Since then, the startup has taken in a ton more money to bring total funding to $20 million.
 Backers include Toyota AI Ventures, one of the many emerging VC funds focused on artificial intelligence.
 ELLI•Q is sort of like what we imagined Siri would actually be like by now.
 The company, founded in 2015, describes the miniature robot as an “active aging companion” that provides stimulation through online games and video chats, as well as a way to help older folks navigate the complexities of the digital age.
 ELLI•Q also keeps an eye on its owner by suggesting physical activities to avoid spending too much time in front of the TV, as well as reminding him or her about appointments or when to take medication.
-Using machine learning, she learns the preferences, behaviour and personality of her owner.
+Using machine learning, she learns the preferences, behavior, and personality of her owner.
 That’s better than some couples who have been married for 50 years.

 The company is currently looking for volunteers to help ELLI•Q learn even more.

 Founded in 2009, CT Asia Robotics in Thailand makes a line of elder care robots called Dinsow.
 The Dinsow mini is the latest iteration.
-Dinsow mini remains perched next to the user’s bed and can help with video calls (as shown below), stream music, display pictures and play games.
+Dinsow mini remains perched next to the user’s bed and can help with video calls (as shown below), stream music, display pictures, and play games.

 Dinsow even has a “dementia” function where it plays memory exercises with the user, showing pictures of different people and asks the player to match the face with a name.